ElOceanografo/FactorLoadingMatrices.jl/README.md

 [![Build Status](https://github.com/eloceanografo/FactorLoadingMatrices.jl/workflows/CI/badge.svg)](https://github.com/eloceanografo/FactorLoadingMatrices.jl/actions)

 This is a lightweight package to construct loading matrices for probabilistic [factor analysis](https://en.wikipedia.org/wiki/Factor_analysis) and dimensionality reduction.
 If you just need traditional factor analysis, that's available in [MultivariateStats.jl](https://github.com/JuliaStats/MultivariateStats.jl).
-However, if you are
+However, if you are doing factor analysis in a Bayesian or probabilistic context, or as part of a more complex statistical model, the utilities in this package may be useful.

 ## Factor analysis and loading matrices
 Factor analysis is a statistical method where  *n*-dimensional vector-valued variables **x** are represented as linear combination *m*-dimensional vectors of "factors" **f**.
 This linear combination is specified by an *n × m* loading matrix *L*,